2025 Tanzanian general election: Observers and oversight

-Preliminary results
+Results

 Early reports from election day indicated that voter turnout was significantly lower than expected, particularly among young voters, amid widespread public apathy and the absence of major opposition contenders.

 On 1 November, INEC declared that Suluhu had won the election, receiving 97.66% of the vote.
 Foreign news media, such as the BBC and the Daily Nation, pointed to the very high percentage of votes for Suluhu—as well as the claim that Suluhu received than 31.9 million votes, a turnout of 82%, while Suluhu's predecessor, John Magufuli, received only 12.5 million votes in the 2020 election—as evidence of electoral fraud.
 In her victory speech on 1 November, Suluhu said the election was "free and democratic", accused protesters of being "unpatriotic," and stated that "we will take all actions and involve all security agencies to ensure the country is peaceful."

 On 3 November, Suluhu was sworn in to her new term as president, with the ceremony being held in a military parade ground in Dodoma, instead of a stadium as in previous years.